kundajelab/tfmodisco_bio_experiments/results/nandi/Homer_Compare/HomerCmp_18_08_31/README.md

 ## Homer Results

-positives are created using 1k-surround the summits, negatives are subselected from 500k randomly chosen 1k regions on the genome with dinuc frequencies match the positives.
+positives are created using 1k-surround the summits, negatives are subselected from 500k randomly chosen 1k regions on the genome with dinuc frequencies matching the positives using Anna's gen_dinucleotide_freqs.py.
 Target neg:pos ratio set to 1.5, but after removing the duplicates, this ratio is lower.

 [JUND_Homer](https://github.com/kundajelab/tfmodisco_bio_experiments/blob/master/results/nandi/JUND/JUND_GM12878_HOMER_18_08_31/homer/homer_out/homerResults.html)